Redis Queue

 'options' => [

-'auth' => null, // password, string type, optional
+'auth' => null, // Password, string type, optional

-'max_attempts' => 5, // retry times after consumption failure
+'max_attempts' => 5, // Number of retries after consumer failure

-'retry_seconds' => 5, // retry interval in seconds
+'retry_seconds' => 5, // Retry interval, in seconds

 ]